Top-rated local movers that handle Tempe to Dallas moves

 - Dallas’s population is about 622% greater than Tempe.

-- Dallas's public transportation has a score of 6 out of 10 versus Tempe's higher score of 8.
+- Dallas’s public transportation score of 6 out of 10 is lower than Tempe’s score of 8.

 - Dallas is less walkable than Tempe with a score of 46 out of 100 vs Tempe’s 54 out of 100.

-- Dallas has a bike-friendliness score 49 out of 100, which means it isn't as accessible to and safe for cyclists as Tempe, which has a score of 75 out of 100.
+- Dallas has a bike-friendliness score of 49 out of 100, which means it isn’t as accessible or safe for cyclists as Tempe, which has a score of 75.

 - Dallas’s crime rate is higher than Tempe with a score of 51.4 compared to Tempe’s 42.36.
 This means that Dallas neighborhoods are safer than 51.4% of all U.S. neighborhoods, and Tempe neighborhoods are safer than 42.36%.